reubenmiller/go-c8y-cli/docs/_docs/concepts/paging.md

 In addition, Cumulocity also supports a `currentPage` parameter which can be used to control which page from the collection the server should return.
 The `currentPage` defaults 1, however can be changed to return a different page of the collection.

-Please read the [Cumulocity IoT documentation](http://cumulocity.com/guides/reference/rest-implementation/#rest-usage) for futher details about paging.
+Please read the [Cumulocity IoT documentation](http://cumulocity.com/guides/reference/rest-implementation/#rest-usage) for further details about paging.

 #### Using paging on the command line

-The c8y cli tool supports interfacting with Cumulocity's paging, and provides a few enhancements to help to get all of the data that you need to be productive.
+The c8y cli tool supports interacting with Cumulocity's paging, and provides a few enhancements to help to get all of the data that you need to be productive.

 The following command line arguments are supported by all collection related commands.